CleepDevice/cleep-libs-prebuild/README.md

 # Cleep-libs-prebuild

-This repo is used to store prebuilt version of some Cleep dependencies that kill installation duration due to need to compile it for ARM env.
+This repo is used to store prebuilt version of some Cleep dependencies that kill installation duration due to the need to compile it for ARM env.

 # Supported dependencies